-Ask yourself… Life Skills You Need to Increase Your Likelihood of Success.
+Ask yourself… Why am I here right now instead of making something cool on my own?
+What’s the barrier to me starting that right now?
+Life Skills You Need to Increase Your Likelihood of Success.
 Whether you're an entrepreneur, a company leader, or an entry-level employee, there are certain life skills that will not only increase your chances of being successful but will also help you maintain that success.

 You know the type: She has a Teflon-like ability to deflect anger and frustration in the problem-solving process and doesn’t settle for an outcome that would sacrifice her self-respect or clout among colleagues.
 What she’s exhibiting is a key personality attribute that’s important in both business and life: assertiveness.
 For those of us who avoid confrontation like the plague — or, on the flipside, those of us who have hair-trigger tempers — this calm-yet-effective, agreeable-yet-firm temperament seems superhuman.
 Assertiveness requires skill and can take time to cultivate, but it’s a quality you can (and should) aspire to master.
-Put simply, being assertive is a happy medium between the two extremes of aggressive and passive.
-Assertive people, on the other hand, tend to seek out and create win-win scenarios.
 Etre stratégique sans se renier ?
 Dans les échanges au travail, il est parfois nécessaire d’être stratégique dans son approche ou sa communication.